worlddemocrats/federation/CONSTITUTION.md

 ### Section 3.
 Representative Assembly

-The Representative Assembly, comprised of representatives elected by the membership, will utilize a mixed electoral system that combines proportional representation based on faction lists and first-past-the-post methods.
-This system aims to ensure fair representation for different factions while also allowing for direct election of individual representatives.
+The Representative Assembly acts as the legislative branch of the World Democrats, entrusted with the formulation, debate, and approval of organizational policies and initiatives.
+Comprised of representatives elected by the membership, the Assembly plays a critical role in decision-making and provides oversight on the Executive Committee's performance.
 The size, composition, and election process for the Representative Assembly shall be determined by the General Assembly.
 The Representative Assembly has the power to approve the appointment of the Chairperson of the Executive Committee, and can withdraw its confidence from the Chairperson and other members of the Executive Committee.

 ### Section 4.
 Factions